ElmahCore/ElmahCore/README.md

 JavaScript filters not yet impemented :(

-Add notifiers to errorFilte node if you do not want to send notifications Filtered errors will be logged, but will not be sent.
+Add notifiers to errorFilter node if you do not want to send notifications Filtered errors will be logged, but will not be sent.